awsdocs/amazon-rds-user-guide/doc_source/USER_PerfInsights.Enabling.md

-# Enabling Performance Insights<a name="USER_PerfInsights.Enabling"></a>
+# Enabling and Disabling Performance Insights<a name="USER_PerfInsights.Enabling"></a>

-To use Performance Insights, you must enable it on your DB instance\.
+To use Performance Insights, enable it on your DB instance\.
+If needed, you can disable it later\.
 Enabling and disabling Performance Insights doesn't cause downtime, a reboot, or a failover\.

 The Performance Insights agent consumes limited CPU and memory on the DB host\.
 When the DB load is high, the agent limits the performance impact by collecting data less frequently\.

 ## Console<a name="USER_PerfInsights.Enabling.Console"></a>

-You can use the console to enable Performance Insights when you create a new DB instance\.
-You can also modify a DB instance to enable Performance Insights\.
+In the console, you can enable or disable Performance Insights when you create or modify a new DB instance\.

-### Enabling Performance Insights with the Console When Creating a DB Instance<a name="USER_PerfInsights.Console.Creating"></a>
+### Enabling or Disabling Performance Insights When Creating an Instance<a name="USER_PerfInsights.Console.Creating"></a>

-When you create a new DB instance, Performance Insights is enabled when you choose **Enable Performance Insights** in the **Performance Insights** section\.
+When you create a new DB instance, enable Performance Insights by choosing **Enable Performance Insights** in the **Performance Insights** section\.
+Or choose **Disable Performance Insights**\.

 To create a DB instance, follow the instructions for your DB engine in [Creating an Amazon RDS DB Instance](USER_CreateDBInstance.md)\.